This is the webpage of the undergraduate course "Fall 2018 MATH 3025 UN sec: 001 MAKING, BREAKING CODES".

 |12/06||review||HW 12 is due 11:59 PM (building closes at 11PM)|

 Homework.
-New: please read feedback 1, feedback 2, and feedback 3 from graders.
+New: please read feedback 1, feedback 2, feedback 3, and feedback 6 from graders.
 Hand in your work into the box outside Math 417.
 All of the problems are taken from the book.
 See the syllabus above for when these exercises are due.

 Midterms and finals.
 These are to give you an idea of what happend in previous years.
 Of course my midterms and final will be different, and possibly quite different.